yCodeTech/auto-comment-blocks/README.md

 -   Support for `/* */`, `##`, `;;`, and `{{--  --}}` (blade comments).

 View the [Changelog](/CHANGELOG.md) for more detailed changes/additions/removals.

+## VScode Required Settings

+These VScode settings are required to allow the extension to work correctly.
+So please make sure to change them accordingly.

+-   `"editor.autoIndent": "advanced"`

 ## Usage